pingcap/tidb/docs/design/2022-03-25-non-transactional-statement.md

 There can be dry run syntax to show the actual SQLs that will be executed.
 Query plans are not returned since there is no elegant way to contain both a SQL and a plan in a result set.
 - `split on <column_name> limit <batch_size> dry run query <DML>` outputs the `SELECT` statement that will be executed.
 - `split on <column_name> limit <batch_size> dry run <DML>` outputs how the statement will be split.

+#### Output

+Users get feedback from SQL return values, logs and process infos.

+If all split statement succeed, the non-transactional DML returns a summary: the number of split statements and a success message.
+If any of the split statement fails, the non-transactional DML returns the details and error messages of all failed jobs.
+If the non-transactional DML is aborted, e.g. by `kill tidb`, it returns the error of context cancellation, and output details of failed jobs in logs.

+The `info` field in process info describes not only the current SQL that is executing, but also the progress of all jobs.
+Logs, slow logs and statement summaries will also contain the progress in the SQL text.
+For example, a split delete statement in slow queries can be like `/* job 11/41 */: DELETE FROM `test`.`t` WHERE `id` BETWEEN xxx AND yyy;`, where 11 and 41 are the current job ID and the number of total jobs respectively.

+Each split statement logs its detail in the INFO level as well.

 ### Session